How to Supercharge Your First Home Deposit in New Zealand

 Cutting Lifestyle Costs

 We recommend using tools like budget apps or even a simple spreadsheet to track your spending.
-Our Budget & Savings page provides some tips for clear budgeting that helps you reach your savings goal.
+Our guide on 7 steps to creating a monthly budget provides a clear framework for budgeting that helps you reach your savings goal.

 While interest rates are the same as the bank advertised rates, the ability to enter the market earlier can be game-changing.
 The key is to balance the opportunity with affordability - a smaller deposit means a larger mortgage.